Attorney's fee: U.S. federal law

+U.S. state law

 Most states have statutes under which attorneys' fees may be awarded to a prevailing plaintiff, such as an action on a contract where the contract contains a provision allowing recovery, or an action brought under consumer protection laws.
 Both plaintiffs and defendants are sometimes awarded attorneys fees in divorce and child custody actions, although this is an unusual circumstance, since such awards are made under the court's power to divide property or award alimony and child support.

 A majority of states allow generally for an award to any party in a lawsuit, if another party has forced him to expend money on attorneys fees to defend against a claim utterly or substantially lacking any possible merit and brought in bad faith (frequently called "abusive litigation" or a "frivolous lawsuit").
 For example, in Georgia, a trial court must award attorneys fees if a party has brought a claim "with respect to which there existed such a complete absence of any justiciable issue of law or fact that it could not be reasonably believed that a court would accept the asserted claim, defense, or other position".
 Meanwhile, a trial court may, but is not required to, award attorney's fees if a party has made a claim "that lacked substantial justification or...was interposed for delay or harassment, or if [the opposing party] unnecessarily expanded the proceeding by other improper conduct".

+Several states have also enacted "Offer of Judgment" statutes to encourage settlement by shifting costs.
+A prominent example is California Code of Civil Procedure Section 998, which penalizes a party that rejects a formal settlement offer and subsequently fails to achieve a more favorable result at trial.
+Under this provision, the rejecting party may be barred from recovering post-offer costs and may be ordered to pay the offering party’s costs and expert witness fees.
+Crucially, the statute's internal logic treats attorney’s fees (when authorized by contract or separate statute) as "costs," thereby allowing a 998 offer to effectively cut off or shift significant fee liabilities that would otherwise be recoverable under the American Rule.